 It is likely that the graduates of his institute would focus on Ruckman-friendly churches, so it would not be an accurate assessment of the mission-minded condition of Gospel-preaching churches throughout America.
 As previously documented, a quick internet search brought up two Baptist churches that had sent 20+ church members each to the mission field, not counting missionaries supported sent from other local churches.

 We are not trying to say that fruit is to be completely ignored and overlooked when examining a Christian ministry or leader.
 However, it must be realized is that if not implemented with other Biblical factors (such as pure doctrine and obedience to God’s Word), wrong conclusions can be reached based on surface observations.
 For example, youth ministries that use “Christian” rock music are likely to point to the large number of youth coming together as evidence of God’s blessing on their tactics.
 In contrast, a godly missionary working diligently among hardened Moslems who sees few converts may be unfairly looked upon as lacking fruit.
-In Mark 4:8 our Lord acknowledged that some produce less fruit than others, without implying that something was automatically wrong with those who bore less fruit.
+In Mark 4:8 our Lord acknowledged that some produce less fruit than others, without implying that something was inherently wrong with those who bore less fruit.
 There is also a principle found in the last half of 1 Samuel 16:7 which serves as a warning for depending too much on surface observations: For the LORD seeth not as man seeth; for man looketh on the outward appearance, but the LORD looketh on the heart.

 The fruit argument should be used cautiously with any ministry.
 What must be realized when Ruckmanites associate Ruckman with favorable-sounding numbers is that all the people in their fruit argument have been taught false doctrines such as works salvation for certain dispensations.
 Another test for examining fruit would be the fruit of the Spirit as found in Gal.
 5:22-23.
 As proven in documentation throughout this website, Ruckman does not demonstrate much love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance in his speech and writings.
 The Bible also speaks of “evil fruit” (Mat.
 7:17), so the fruit argument can also become a double-edged sword.